Almaviva-SPC/elastick_host/README.md

-Pre setup for installation of elasticsearch on linux machine
+INSTALLATION OF ELASTICSEARCH, KIBANA AND LOGSTASH ON LINUX MACHINES

-This ansible config the machine to prepare enviroment (vg file file system repo ecc)
+This ansible playbook prepares the enviroment (vg file file system repo ecc) and install an ELK stack with a master elasticsearch node with kibana and logstash collector and one or more data elasticsearch node.

+HOSTS

+the hosts affected by the playbook are written in *hosts* file.

 VARIABLES